 A social hub is by nature community led.
 It is local, even hyper-local.
 It can ripple out from a single enterprise on a block, spread to others, and evolve organically

-Dining sheds have become hubs of life and community, bringing an energy back to New York's streets like nothing else has done in the last few decades which have been defined by cars and traffic.
+Dining sheds have brought an energy back to New York's streets like nothing else has done in the last few decades which have been defined by cars and traffic.
 The plan to make them seasonal, getting rid of them in November only to bring them back in April, will deprive our streets and sidewalks of their vibrant activity for a significant portion of the year.
 During that period, communities will be denied the wonderful atmosphere and sense of place that each hub has created – the magical spots that community members have learned to love.
 A drop in temperatures doesn't change our need to connect with each other or enjoy our lives... why then should our cities become less enjoyable, by design, for nearly half the year?

 What's more, the rules of design and set up that the City plans to impose will limit their creativity, uniqueness, and ability to adapt to the feedback, needs, and specifications of their businesses and the patrons they serve.
-This will end up draining the soul of whole neighborhoods.
+This will end up draining the soul of the neighborhoods where they make their home.

 Most people probably don't remember what our streets were like before Covid allowed us to pull restaurant activities outdoors.
 Pre-Covid, the government-led DOT and planning department made it very difficult to get any kind of café or extension of uses onto the sidewalks in front of businesses.
 This led to our sidewalks and streets feeling bare, unattractive, boring, and often hostile because cars dominated these spaces rather than people.
 Even the rare seating along the street was not a pleasant place to gather because of the fumes and noise from the adjacent traffic.

 A silver lining to the pandemic was the opportunity for massive street-level change that we thought could never happen.
 All of a sudden, because it was unsafe to eat inside and countless businesses were in danger of closing, cafés and restaurants were allowed to use their sidewalks and the street along them to create structures where their patrons could gather.
-It felt like getting out of the jail of restrictive rules and regulations.
+It felt like breaking free from restrictive rules and regulations.
+A sense of fun, vibrancy and creativity filled our streets.

 As part of the resurgence of sidewalk activity brought to us by Covid, dining sheds were allowed to be set up.
 These structures created charming eating areas protected from traffic while still benefitting from being in the open air.
 They had the effect of making the sidewalk feel wider and safer because they created a barrier between pedestrians and cars.
 Thus, the sidewalk experience improved immeasurably, becoming much more vibrant, comfortable, and interesting.

 Heavy and onerous regulation and stiff design requirements had previously posed a major impediment to improving the sidewalks and streets in NYC.
-The era of improvisation and creativity around the dining sheds showed us how the future of the public realm can be different, better, and we are now at the cusp of finding out if those improvements will persist or be torn down for no good reason.
+The era of improvisation and creativity around the dining sheds showed us how the future of the public realm can be different, better, and we are now we are seeing these amazing improvements get taken down for no good reason.

-Hubs of Community Life on Court and Henry Streets
+Dramatic Change to Community Life - Court and Henry Streets

-In our neighborhoods of Cobble Hill and Carroll Gardens, we had an explosion of these outdoor cafés/eateries and something amazing happened – many of them became much more than just a place to dine.
-They have become hubs of community life, and beloved destinations that are frequented by all.
+In our neighborhoods of Cobble Hill and Carroll Gardens, we had an explosion of outdoor cafés/eateries and something amazing happened – many of them became much more than just a place to dine.
+They became hubs of community life, and beloved destinations that are frequented by all.

 There are many exceptional dining shed examples that stand out in our neighborhood, as well as a series of other sheds throughout the area that have spectacular design.
 These places are still changing and improving as their initial round of changes showed a great positive impact and they are now evolving to be better and better.

 Businesses are expanding this street revitalization with new seating options, turning the inside out by opening up their buildings and creating beloved destinations on sidewalks throughout neighborhoods.
 The entire community is now an exciting work in progress.
-But with new DOT rules, we could be near the end of this golden age.
-If the new rules take effect, we will see businesses lose their right to improvise and be creative and the entire community will suffer for it.
+But with new DOT rules, we could be at the end of this golden age.
+As these new rules take effect, we will see businesses lose their right to improvise, be creative and the entire community will suffer for it.

 Brooklyn is a very different, much more vibrant, place now than it was before Covid and it is one of many models throughout the city that is worth exploring.
 It has helped us understand the implications of a new street paradigm in which sidewalks can act as destinations via their social hubs (such as dining sheds).
 Using this strategy intentionally can help us expand on the connections that people are able to make like never before.